CyberCrime-Stoppers/Proton-Drive-Utility-App/README.md

 ## 🔓 Open Source & Privacy

-Great news!
-This app is **open source**, and the source code is accessible and readable at any time—so you know nothing suspicious is running in the background.
+<mark>Great news!
+This app is **open source**,</mark> it's free and it's is accessible and readable at any time—so you know nothing suspicious is running in the background.
 No telemetry, no data collection by the developer.

 If you want to stay safe and receive trusted updates, please download only from this GitHub page.